Best Windows 8 Laptops, Tablets, Convertibles and PCs

 From Windows 95 all the way up to the Vista-compatible Windows 7, Microsoft’s operating system has reigned supreme in the home and in the office.
 With Apple and Google now on the OS scene, Microsoft’s domination is coming under threat.

 Compatible with tablets, laptops, laptops that turn into tablets and desktop PCs, Windows 8 is available in three versions.
 Windows 8 is designed for home PC users and Windows 8 Pro is a more business-focused version that adds an extra layer of security.
 Windows 8 RT is specifically designed for ARM-based PCs and tablets like the Microsoft Surface.
 Microsoft has since updated Windows 8 bringing a host of new features, tweaks and fixes to the operating system.
-You can read all about the biggest changes in our look at the key Windows 8.1 features.
+You can read all about the biggest changes in our look at the key Windows 8.1 review and see what hope to see in Windows 9.

 Since its arrival back in October 2012 the likes of Samsung, Dell, Asus, Acer, Lenovo, Sony and Toshiba have all been busy ushering out Windows 8-packing devices.
 This has obviously made it a lot harder to keep track of the ones worth buying.